d-uzlov/k8s-homelab/games/subnautica-nitrox/readme.md

 # after creating subnautica PVC
 # copy your installation folder to that PVC
-# root of the PVC must contain Subnautica_Data and Subnautica.exe
+# root of the PVC must contain Subnautica_Data/ and Subnautica.exe
 # you need to manually edit /Subnautica/Subnautica_Data/StreamingAssets/aa/catalog.json
 # replace all \\ with /